 If you log onto your online banking and see money sitting there, do you think you’ll be tempted to spend it?

 So, this is where out of sight, out of mind may come in handy.
 Look to open a savings account with another bank.
 Or, perhaps, look to open an account with a local credit union, as their savings rates aren’t too shabby.

 Having an emergency fund is not just about having money saved away, but it has more benefits.

-When we were really skint (and I mean proper skint, skint) worrying about money was a like a full time job!
+When we were really skint (and I mean proper skint, skint), worrying about money was like a full time job!